Paul Carney

-Paul Carney (27 April 1943 – 24 September 2015) was a judge of the Irish High Court and the presiding judge of its criminal division, the Central Criminal Court.
+Paul Carney (27 April 1943 – 24 September 2015) was an Irish judge who served as a Judge of the High Court from 1991 to 2015.
+He was the presiding judge of its criminal division, in the Central Criminal Court.

-Biography

-Carney was born in Dublin.
-He was regarded as a leading expert on Irish criminal law and presided over murder and rape trials since his appointment to the High Court in 1991.
+Early life and education

+Carney was born in Dublin in 1943.
 Carney was a former student of Gonzaga College, and a graduate of University College Dublin and King's Inns.
-He was called to the Bar in 1966 and was appointed a judge of the High Court in 1991.
+He was called to the Bar in 1966.
 Both his parents were academics and founded a Department of Celtic Studies at the University of Uppsala, Sweden.

-In May, 2006 he was appointed an Adjunct Professor of the Faculty of Law in University College, Cork.

-In September, 2008 he was appointed an Adjunct Professor of the Department of Law & Business at NUI Maynooth, Kildare.

-Prior to being appointed a judge, Paul Carney was a member of the Progressive Democrats.
-Carney retired on 24 April 2015 and died on 24 September 2015 at the age of 72.
+Before being appointed a judge, Paul Carney was a member of the Progressive Democrats.

-Criminal Division, High Court
+Judicial career

-Carney, as the "listing judge" of the criminal division of the High Court and the only judge permanently assigned to the Central Criminal Court, heard seven out of every 10 rape cases and over half of all murder trials in the State.
+He was regarded as a leading expert on Irish criminal law and presided over murder and rape trials since his appointment to the High Court in 1991.
+Carney, as the "listing judge" of the criminal division of the High Court and the only judge permanently assigned to the Central Criminal Court, heard seven out of every 10 rape cases and over half of all murder trials in Ireland.

+Carney retired from the bench on 24 April 2015 and died on 24 September 2015 at the age of 72.

+Other activities

+In May 2006, he was appointed an adjunct professor of the Faculty of Law in University College Cork.
+Additionally, in September 2008, he was appointed an adjunct professor of the Department of Law and Business at NUI Maynooth.